Besov-ish spaces through atomic decomposition: Left compositions.

 \section{Left compositions.}

-The folllowing result generalizes a well-known result on left composition operators acting on Besov spaces of $\mathbb{R}^n$.
-See Bourdaud and Kateb \cite{k1} \cite{k0}\cite{kateb1} for recents developments on the study of left compositions on Besov spaces of $\mathbb{R}^n$.
+The following we replaced "folllowing" by "following" result generalizes a well-known result on left composition operators acting on Besov spaces of $\mathbb{R}^n$.
+See Bourdaud and Kateb \cite{k1} \cite{k0}\cite{kateb1} for recent we replaced "recents" by "recent" developments on the study of left compositions on Besov spaces of $\mathbb{R}^n$.

 \begin{proposition} Let be a Lipchitz function such that $g(0)=0$.
 Then the left composition